Thermadiag/seq/docs/ordered_set.md

 -	The member `ordered_set::sequence()` returns a reference to the underlying `seq::sequence` object,
 -	Its iterator and const_iterator types are bidirectional iterators.

-The underlying sequence object stores plain non const Key objects.
-However, in order to avoid modifying the keys through iterators (and potentially invalidating the order), both iterator and const_iterator types can only return const references.
+The underlying sequence object stores plain non const Key objects, and `seq::ordered_map` iterators return objects of type `std::pair<Key,Value>`.

 ## Direct access to sequence